orbmis/smart-contract-event-hooks/README.md

 It is worth noting that the `chainId` event topic should also be used to prevent cross chain replay attacks, in the case that a dapp is deployed on multiple networks.

-There is also the possibilty to leverage the `chainId` for more than preventing replay attacks, but also for accepting messages from other chains.
+There is also the possibility to leverage the `chainId` for more than preventing replay attacks, but also for accepting messages from other chains.

 ## Copyright